-On Workers’ Day, I joined a group in a Consciousness Cafe discussion shaped by youth who believed their greatest challenges related to self-esteem.
+On Workers’ Day in 2018, I joined a group in a Consciousness Cafe discussion shaped by youth who believed their greatest challenges related to self-esteem.

-This compelled me to research if youth interventions address this issue.
+I decided to see if youth interventions address the issue of self esteem.
 Civil society, the private sector and government typically shape the nature of interventions targeting youth, yet possibly do so with little, if any, direct input from intended youth beneficiaries.

 Youth interventions must match the complexity of their needs.
 With employment difficulties increasing and compounded by the impacts of an unequal society, complex interventions are required to address youth challenges.

 Youth pointed out that self-esteem problems spanned generations and were not isolated to themselves.
 They implied this impacted on how they identify their own value and sense of freedom to express an identity both as ordinary citizens and workers.
 There was also a focus on how cultures are challenged by modernisation, that it may require special legislated considerations.

 Let’s take a look at what the research shows and if self-esteem and personal development issues are addressed.

 Given the self-esteem conversation, I’m reminded of how complicated South African youth are and the massive challenges they face when attempting to cross the employment divide.